-U.S. News & World Report ranked Carnegie Mellon University seventh among the nation's top colleges of fine arts in 2015.
-Established in 1914, CMU's School of Drama offers both bachelor's and master's programs.
-Having been affiliated with over 160 awards related to drama, including Emmy Awards and Tony Awards, CMU's School of Drama is one of the most prestigous in the world.
-Programs leading to a BFA, at Carnegie Mellon University include acting and musical theater, design and production technology, directing and dramaturgy.
+U.S. News & World Report ranked Carnegie Mellon University sixth among the nation's top colleges of fine arts in 2019.
+Having been affiliated with over 160 awards related to drama, including Emmy Awards and Tony Awards, CMU's School of Drama is one of the most prestigious in the world.
+Carnegie Mellon University offers BFA programs in acting and musical theater, design and production technology, directing and dramaturgy.
 Students may also obtain an MFA in directing, production technology and management, dramatic writing or design.
-The drama school is housed in the Purnell Center for Arts, which includes the Phillip Chosky Theater which seats up to 450 people and the Skinner and Wagner Voice and Speech Rooms where classes are held to help students with vocal techniques.
+The drama school is housed in the Purnell Center for Arts, which includes the Philip Chosky Theater which seats up to 450 people and the Skinner and Wagner Voice and Speech Rooms where classes are held to help students with vocal techniques.

 The New School is a private university composed of eight schools on its Greenwich Village campus.
-The school offers 134 degree and diploma programs in design, music, liberal arts, social research, management, urban policy and drama.
+The school was ranked #153 for National Universities in the country by U.S. News and World Report in 2019.
 The New School for Drama offers a three-year program leading to an MFA in playwriting, directing or acting.
 During their first two years, students learn the structure of their field and are trained in dramatic techniques.
 The last year of the MFA program is dedicated to productions and preparation for the students' professional careers as actors, directors and writers.